Occupational Safety: Facts & Figures

 Ill health

-HSE estimates that there are 1.2 million cases of ill health every year caused or made worse by work, with 22.1 million working days lost due to work-related illness.
+HSE estimates that there are 1.2 million cases of ill health caused or made worse by work, with 22.3 million working days lost due to work-related illness.
+1

 Cost

-The cost to British employers of health and safety failure was estimated to be £3.1 billion in 2009/10 [4].
-The Health and Safety Executive (HSE) suggests that £910 million to £3,710 million comes from accidental damage to property and equipment.
-[5]
+The cost to British employers of health and safety failure was estimated to be £2.8 billion in 2013/14 4.

 Penalties

-Up to a third of all road traffic accidents are estimated to involve somebody who is at work at the time, accounting for 20 fatalities and 250 serious injuries every week.
-[7]
+More than a quarter of road traffic accidents are estimated to involve somebody who is at work driving as part of their work at the time.6

 References

-- Health and Safety Executive Annual Statistics Report 2010/11 (PDF)
+1. Health and Safety Executive Annual Statistics Report 2014/15

-- Driving at work Managing work-related road safety, Department for Work and Transport, HSE, 2003 (PDF)
+5. Driving at work Managing work-related road safety, Department for Work and Transport, HSE, 2003